Beginners Spanish 1

 If you’ve got an idea of the very basics of Spanish, this course is for you.
 Join Rob and Lis in these communication focused podcasts, and learn useful Spanish phrases and expressions for a range of every day scenarios.
-Over 16 beginner podcasts, you’ll learn how to express yourself like a native, using authentic Spanish as actually used today.
-Go beyond the textbook!

 If you are a complete beginner, you may find it more useful to start with our Spanish from scratch series.

 Downloadable PDF notes

 We’ve just reached another new year, and another opportunity to make and break new years resolutions!
 We run through the most popular resolutions, and tell you our own new years resolutions.
 Here’s what you’ll learn:

 - Do they have new years resolutions in Colombia?